agussetyar/awesome-reference/README.md

 ### Other sources

 - [Awesome CTF](https://github.com/apsdehal/awesome-ctf) - A curated list of Capture The Flag (CTF) frameworks, libraries, resources, softwares and tutorials.
-This list aims to help starters as well as seasoned CTF players to find everything related to CTFs at one place.